HelpChat/Wiki2/helpchat-plugins/chatchat/tags.md

 ## URLs and item display

 `chatchat.url` automatically makes URLs in chat messages clickable.
-It is not granted by default.
+It defaults to operators.

 The `<item>` tag displays the item in the sender's main hand in a chat message. `item-format` and `item-format-info` in `settings.yml` control its display and hover text.
 The item format must include `<item>`; `<amount>` is also available inside that format.

 ## Configured tags

 Custom tags can be defined in `placeholders.yml`.
-Players need `chatchat.tag.placeholder.<name>` to use those tags in their own messages.
+Players need `chatchat.tag.placeholder.<name>` to use those tags in their own messages; this permission defaults to operators.
 See [Placeholders](placeholders.md).